AceZz/bedtime-writer/README.md

 If you do not create such a file, it will use the production API key by default (retrieved from Google Cloud), which is not a good practice.

+See the dedicated section below for more details on the backend configuration.

 #### Tests